kamalnarra/raptor-maps-challenge/README.md

 ### Part One

-The project description makes it clear that this challenge was designed to simulate a real0world situation, so I implemented my solution accordingly.
+The project description makes it clear that this challenge was designed to simulate a real world situation, so I implemented my solution accordingly.

 Instead of independently calculating the distances, I used a Pandas dataframe to represent all of the data given to me alongside an adjancy matrix of every technician's proximity to one another.